-The temporary reduction in the output of processed meat due to closures, reduced operations and worker absenteeism is being partly offset with the use of prison labor.
+The temporary reduction in the output of processed meat due to closures, reduced operations and worker absenteeism is being partly offset by the use of prison labor.
 In an exposé published by The Appeal online journal, it was confirmed that at least two Louisiana poultry plants—the Foster Farms plant in Farmerville and DG Foods in Bastrop—have been using labor from prisoners through the Transitional Work Program.
 The video included in the exposé shows unsanitary conditions in a poultry facility bathroom with dirty and soiled floor, standing water, empty toilet paper rolls and unstocked soap dispensers.

-Prisoners, an already acutely vulnerable to COVID-19 transmission, face the added pressure of coercion.
+Prisoners, already acutely vulnerable to COVID-19 transmission, face the added pressure of coercion.
 Many fear making complaints over safety under threat of losing work or having their credit toward early release on good behavior penalized.

-The surge in COVID-19 cases among meatpacking workers occurs alongside a forced 25 percent production speed up coordinated between industry executives and the US Department of Agriculture.
+The surge in COVID-19 cases among meatpacking workers occurs alongside a forced 25 percent production speed-up coordinated between industry executives and the US Department of Agriculture.
 In 2019 the US Department of Agriculture allowed pork manufacturers to abolish limits on production line speed.
 Limited safety measures, where they have been implemented at all, are undermined by speed-ups and increase workers’ chances of being exposed to the virus.

-Celeste Monforton an occupational health and safety expert at Texas State University told the Washington Post, “It was bad policy to begin with, but now I think it is irresponsible to do it — this is an infectious disease.
+Celeste Monforton, an occupational health and safety expert at Texas State University, told the Washington Post, “It was bad policy to begin with, but now I think it is irresponsible to do it — this is an infectious disease.

 “Line speeds have an impact on how close the workers have to be,” she continued.
 “You get to the point where you have to have more people on the line to keep up.
 And workers are already really close together.”